offen/offen/docs/running-offen/configuring-the-application.md

 # Configuring the application at runtime
 {: .no_toc }

-The main interface to configuring Offen at runtime is using your systems environment variables.
+The main interface to configuring Offen at runtime is via the host system's environment variables.
 All variables are following the pattern of `OFFEN_<scope>_<key>`, e.g. `OFFEN_SERVER_PORT`.
 In addition to setting variables in the environment Offen also allows for setting these values in [`env` files][dotenv].

 [dotenv]: https://github.com/joho/godotenv